harvard-acc/smaug/README.md

 1. Native: this builds the executable to run everything on the host CPU.
    Naturally, Aladdin is not involved, since Aladdin is a simulator.

+   Debug: this is a sub-target of native.
+It enables debug print messages.
-2. Debug: very similar to native, except intermediate layer output and data are printed to aid in debugging.
+   Currently, intermediate layer output and data are printed to stdout.

-3. gem5: this builds the executable to be run under gem5.
+2. gem5: this builds the executable to be run under gem5.
 There are two executables that are produced:
    * gem5-cpu: This executable is designed to be simulated on a gem5 cpu, but since it does not invoke Aladdin, it *could* also be executed on the host